GuanceCloud/datakit/internal/export/doc/en/inputs/diskio.md

 ### Precondition {#requirement}

-For some older versions of Windows operating systems, if you encounter an error with Datakit: **"The system cannot find the file specified."**
+For some older versions of Windows operating systems, if you encounter an error with DataKit: **"The system cannot find the file specified."**

 Run PowerShell as an administrator and execute: